Dude036/eBorrow-Server/Networking.md

     {
         "SHA-256 Hash of Permanent Fields": {
-		"Category": "This can be of any spcificed Category", "Subcategory": "A subtype for further sorting",
+		"Category": "This can be of any specificed Category", "Subcategory": "A subtype for further sorting",
 		"Permantent Owner": "User name of the owner", "Name": "The name of the item",